bosch-ecs-career-camp/DevOps-Exam-Module-1/Task2.md

-# Task2 - Pipeline Implementation
+# Task2 - Pipeline Design Implementation

 > Please continue with this current task only after [task1](./Task1.md) is finished.